Are You Prepared and Informed?

 · Photograph the damage to your property in order to assist in filing an insurance claim.

-Do what you can to prevent further damage to your property, (e.g., putting a tarp on a damaged roof), as insurance may not cover additional damage that occurs after the storm.
+Do what you can to prevent further damage to your property and others, (e.g., putting a tarp on a damaged roof), as insurance may not cover additional damage that occurs after the storm.